*This post may contain affiliate links. Please read the full disclosure here.

 1. Never stock up

-I know you often hear, its best to stock up.
-But when I say never stock up, what I really mean is don’t buy things assuming you might need it.
-You most likely won’t use it and it could go off the expiry date before you do.
+I know you often hear, it’s best to stock up.
+But when I say never stock up, what I really mean is don’t buy things assuming you might need it – when you actually don’t.
+You may need to waste it if it never gets used and goes past its expiry date.
 Buy only what you need, and can go without.

 2. Long shelf life

-These are foods you can stock up.
-For example potatoes, canned or tinned food, lentils and cereal are some healthy foods that last longer.
+These are foods that will last you a long time, like canned or tinned food, lentils, pasta, rice and cereal.
 If you find them on sale, go ahead and buy them in bulk.

 3. Use Cashback

-Can’t recommend this enough.
-There are many cashback sites that you can use for your shopping.
+I can’t recommend this enough!
+There are many cashback and coupon sites that you can use for your shopping.
 You are putting money back into your wallet and can use this money for your next purchase.
-The most popular cashback sites in the market are Ebates and TopCashback
+If a store offers loyalty cards, it’s not a bad idea to get one.

 4. Buy in-season